anaciurea/Tourism-Application/src/main/java/org/example/README.md

 - **Remove guides and members** (`REMOVE GUIDE`, `REMOVE MEMBER`)
 - **Manage museum events** (`ADD EVENT`)

-## 📌 Conclusion
+## Conclusion
-This project follows OOP principles and implements **4 design patterns** for a clear and extensible architecture.
+This project follows OOP principles and implements **5 design patterns** for a clear and extensible architecture.
-Using **Singleton, Builder, Observer, and Command** ensures scalability and ease of maintenance. 🚀
+Using **Singleton, Builder, Factory Method, Observer, and Command** ensures scalability and ease of maintenance.